mariusc/Contributing-Guidelines/README.md

 * Should follow this format: ``[Title of the Article](link), by [Name of the Author](link-for-twitter)``
   * If the author doesn't have a twitter account then only the name is necessary
-* Shouldn't be more than 2 weeks old (although exceptions can be made: e.g. Tools/Libraries).

 ## Previous Issues